-Sun Boxes is a sound installation created by artist Craig Colorusso comprised of twenty speakers operating independently, each powered by the sun via solar panels.
+Sun Boxes is comprised of twenty speakers operating independently, each powered by the sun via solar panels.
 There is a different loop set to play a guitar note in each box continuously.
 These guitar notes collectively make a Bb chord.
-Because the loops are different in length, once the piece begins they continually overlap and the piece slowly evolves over time.
-The sounds of Sun Boxes have been described as both soothing and energizing.
+Because the lops are different in length, once the piece begins they continuously overlap and it slowly evolves over time.
+The sounds of Sun Boxes has been described as both soothing and energizing.

 On August 21st 2017, there will be a total eclipse of the sun.
 This eclipse can be seen throughout the United States.
 The last time this happened was 1918.
 The next time will be 2024.
 A total eclipse is the result of the intersection of the Sun’s cycle and the Moon’s cycle; in the spirit of such an intersection, we’ve decided to create a piece that combines Sun Boxes and Moon Phases.
 It will begin at Dawn on August 21st and end at Dusk on August 21.